section-engineering-education/engineering-education/articles/validating-xml-using-dtd/index.md

 ### Introduction
 Computer systems vary in terms of hardware architecture, operating system, memory management mechanisms, and addressing architecture.
 Data inside computers is represented as binary values (0s and 1s).

-Depending on the architecture, the representations vary.
-Similarly, the storage and communication mechanisms vary between each system.
+Depending on the architecture, the representations will vary.
+Similarly, the storage and communication mechanisms also differ between each system.

-With each system having different architectures, communication between two different architectures requires a common medium to transports data.
-This leads us to the introduction to the concept of Data serialization.
+With each system having different architectures, communication between two different architectures will require a common medium to transports data.
+This leads us to the concept of Data serialization.

 ![Data serialization](/engineering-education/validating-xml-using-dtd/data_serialization.jpg)